 The hero of the book, Frank Owen, is a socialist who believes that the capitalist system is the real source of the poverty he sees all around him.
 In vain he tries to convince his fellow workers of his world view, but finds that their education has trained them to distrust their own thoughts and to rely on those of their “betters”.
 Much of the book consists of conversations between Owen and the others, or more often of lectures by Owen in the face of their jeering; this was presumably based on Tressell’s own experiences.

 Ragged Trousered Philanthropists by Robert Tressell 1914.
-I believe this radio series was produced by the BBC 2008.

 Read the book online:

-from the archives:
+From the archives: